-ARRA also created jobs by funding shovel-ready public works projects.
+ARRA created jobs by funding shovel-ready public works projects.

-- $46 billion for transportation and mass transit projects.
+- $48 billion for transportation and mass transit projects

 This funding jump-started the alternative energy industry in America.
 It demonstrated that the federal government supported clean energy.

-- $24 billion to subsidize 65 percent of COBRA premiums for up to 9 months for laid off workers.
+- $24 billion to subsidize 65% of the Consolidated Omnibus Budget Reconciliation Act premiums for up to nine months for laid-off workers

-- $87 billion in matching funds for two years to help states pay for the additional Medicaid needs that usually occur in a recession.
+- $87 billion in matching funds for two years to help states pay for the additional Medicaid needs that occur in a recession

-- $54 billion to school districts and states to pay for teacher salaries and educational programs.
+- $53.6 billion for school districts and states to pay for teacher salaries and educational programs

-- $12 billion for special ed programs, including job training for those with disabilities.
+- $12 billion for special education programs, including job training for those with disabilities

 Funding broadband infrastructure in rural areas also helped pave the way for computerized health records needed for the ACA.

-- $4 billion to increase broadband infrastructure in rural and inner-city areas.
-That made their businesses more competitive.
+- $4.7 billion to increase broadband infrastructure in rural and inner-city areas.

-- $4 billion for physics and science research.
+- $3 billion for physics and science research

-Small businesses drive 70 percent of all new jobs.
-ARRA allocated $54 billion to help small businesses with tax deductions, credits and loan guarantees.
+Small businesses drive 70% of all new jobs.
+ARRA allocated $730 million to help small businesses with tax deductions, credits, and loan guarantees.
 These included:

-- Increasing the deduction for machinery and equipment deduction, including SUVs, to $240,000.
+- Increased the deduction for machinery and equipment, including SUVs, to $250,000

-- Allowing a special depreciation deduction for 2008.
+- Allowed a special depreciation deduction for 2008

-- Cutting capital gains taxes for small business investors who hold their stock for more than five years.
+- Cut capital gains taxes for small business investors who hold their stock for more than five years

-- Tax credits for small businesses that hire long-term unemployed veterans or students.
+- Tax credits for small businesses that hired long-term unemployed veterans or students

-- Increasing the SBA loan guarantee to 90 percent in the 7(a) loan program.
+- Increased the SBA loan guarantee to 90% in the 7(a) loan program

-- Eliminate fees on 504 economic development loans.
+- Eliminated fees on 504 economic development loans

 Pros and Cons of ARRA